 Severe injuries

 Many have severe injuries, according to staff at Nasser Hospital for the newspaper Haaretz.
-Hospital manager Atef al-Hout warns that the death toll may rise further, as the hospital lacks equipment, medicine, and staff.
+Hospital manager Atef al-Hout warns that the death toll may rise further, as the hospital lacks equipment, medicine and staff.

 Testimonies claim that Israeli military surrounded the area where thousands of Palestinians had gathered.
 Soldiers are then said to have fired shots.
-Many of the dead and injured are reported to be children and teenagers.
+Many of the dead and injured are said to be children and teenagers.

 Chaotic distribution